DIY Wine Locker

 Ross took the measurements and did some research online and found that this single column wine cellar kit fit the space perfectly.

-Ross added little battery operated puck lights to the top of the locker to provide some extra lighting and highlight the display bottle on the top of the rack.
+Ross added little battery operated puck lights (affiliate link) to the top of the locker to provide some extra lighting and highlight the display bottle on the top of the rack.

 How to Convert a Locker to Wine Storage